zeplo/zeplo-cli/packages/download/README.md

 There are some minor differences to the production server:

- * If token is not provided using `ralley dev -w name:token`, then _token is not required.
+ * If token is not provided using `zeplo dev -w name:token`, then _token is not required.
 In production, _token param is always required.

  * Only the the following endpoints are supported.
-These endpoints work in the same way as the [Ralley API](https://ralley.io/docs), unless otherwise specified:
+These endpoints work in the same way as the [Zeplo API](https://zeplo.io/docs), unless otherwise specified:

     * Queue [ANY] - `http://localhost:4747/<url>` (incl all headers/query parameters)
     * Bulk [POST] - `http://localhost:4747/bulk`